Pedro López (footballer, born 1997)

-Pedro López Rodríguez (born 21 January 1997) is a Spanish footballer who plays as a central defender.
+Pedro López Rodríguez (born 21 January 1997) is a Spanish footballer who plays as a centre-back.

 Club career

 Born in Lugo, Galicia, López was a CD Lugo youth graduate.
 He was promoted to the farm team ahead of the 2016–17 season, and made his senior debut on 28 August 2016 by starting in a 2–0 Tercera División home win against Xallas FC.

 López made his first team debut on 21 August 2017, starting in a 0–0 home draw against CF Reus Deportiu in the Segunda División.
 He scored his first senior goal on 7 October 2018, netting Polvorín's only goal in a 1–2 home loss against CD Boiro.

 On 9 July 2019, López was loaned to Segunda División B side Unionistas de Salamanca CF for the season.
 Upon returning, he featured rarely before leaving the club on 26 January 2022 by mutual agreement.